IBM-Cloud/terraform-provider-ibm/website/docs/d/is_flow_log.html.markdown

 - `identifier` - (Optional, String) The ID of the subnet, This is required when `name` is not specified.
 - `name` - (Optional, String) The name of the subnet,  This is required when `identifier` is not specified.
+- `identifier` - (Optional, String) The ID of the subnet, This is required when name is not specified.
+- `name` - (Optional, String) The name of the subnet,  This is required when identifier is not specified.

 ## Attribute reference